3vilware/E-commerce-API/README.md

 > Code: `201 Created` <br />

 ### POST /loguin
-Right response returns a token for authorization headers. <br/>
+Right response returns a token for authorization headers.<br>
+The token was configured to expire in 30 minutes. <br/>
 Example: http://example.com/api/v1/loguin